 Future Implications of AFFF Lawsuits

 Moving away from the role of governmental agencies in AFFF lawsuits, the focus now shifts to the future implications of these legal battles.
-This topic underscores the long term consequences of AFFF usage and the potential for significant impact on the environment, public health, and companies involved in the manufacture and use of AFFF.
+This topic underscores the long-term consequences of AFFF usage and the potential for a major impact on the environment, public health, and companies involved in the manufacture and use of AFFF.

 It is worth noting the potential for: